rajinder-yadav/dm-css/README.md

 Font heights follows the "__Perfect Third__" scale, ranging from 1 to 7.

-A font scale of 1 has a font height equal to the root element, which is set to 16px from the font family of Roboto.
+A font scale of 1 has a font height equal to the root element, which is set to 16px from the font family of Roboto (unless changed).

 __Mnemonic__: fh = Font height